A Fully Automated DM-BIM-BEM Pipeline Enabling Graph-Based Intelligence, Interoperability, and Performance-Driven Early Design: Introduction

-\textbf{\textit{Quantified validation on diverse datasets.}} Accuracy, robustness, and computational performance have been evaluated against comparable software using three datasets: 100 procedurally generated B-rep models, 570 manually created models from architecture students, and 15 complex real-building cases, with all metrics systematically assessed.
+\item \textbf{Systematic implementation, quantified validation, and benchmarking of ASG and BIM-to-BEM methods.} This framework allow the embedding of traditional ASG or BIM-to-BEM methods following the data alignment restriction.
+In this research, three distinct ASG strategies are systematically reproduced, optimized, and evaluated within the framework.
+This unified implementation enables direct comparative benchmarking of their performance in terms of robustness, geometric accuracy, and computational efficiency when applied to diverse and imperfect B-rep design models.
+The resulting evaluation provides one of the first consistent performance assessments of ASG methods under realistic modelling conditions.
+For the sake of practical scenario, accuracy, robustness, and computational performance have been evaluated against comparable software using three datasets: 100 procedurally generated B-rep models, 570 manually created models from architecture students, and 15 complex real-building cases, with all metrics systematically assessed.

-Through these contributions, the proposed framework repositions DM, BIM, and BEM not as isolated deliverables, but as interoperable, graph-based information infrastructures that enable scalable automation and AI intervention across early-stage building design and construction workflows.
-By providing a reliable transformation from unstructured design geometry to topology-aware knowledge graphs and performance-ready analytical models, the framework removes a critical bottleneck that has long limited the deployment of AI in construction informatics.
-It enables automated reasoning, learning, and optimization to operate directly on conceptual design data, supporting applications such as graph-based prediction, knowledge-driven design assistance, and performance-informed decision-making.
-In doing so, the framework advances the integration of design modeling, information management, and performance analysis into a unified, machine-interpretable pipeline, contributing a foundational automation layer for next-generation digital construction workflows.